 You can see in the example below, that interest in keto salts has been increasing over the last 12 months.

 You can also adjust the time range to see the bigger picture.
 In the last two years we can see that interest in keto salts has grown exponentially.
-If you wanted you could go all the way back to 2004 or use a custom time range if you only want to look at the past three years.
+If you wanted you could go all the way back to 2004 or use a custom time range to set any time frame you want to look into.

 3. Jungle Scout